A-Z GUIDE on choosing a Surfboard

-This guide here is made for the surfer who takes no exceptions in performance.
+This guide here is made for the surfer who makes no exceptions in performance.
 Like an expert surfer, you are confident riding all kinds of surfable waves out there.
-Having the board to match your skills, style, needs and the types of waves is the key that opens new doors for experienced surfers.
+Having the board to match your skills, style, needs, and the types of waves are the key that opens new doors for experienced surfers.
 Having the right surfboard to accomplish that is crucial.
 There’s always room to advance your riding style, and the right board could create a new style and a whole new approach.

 Who is an expert or advanced surfer anyway?